- Tourism is open again in Portugal

 - The Portuguese have put in place some of the best measures for travel and golf holidays post lockdown, keeping holidays safer and worry-free.

-With great prices and security measures on flights, it’s great to be able to travel to Portugal for a golf break again.
-Find out more about Portugal golf holidays in 2020 in our guide below.
+With great prices and security measures on flights, it’s great to be able to travel to Portugal for a golf holiday again.

 After three months of lockdown, we are now approaching the time where golf courses, resorts and holiday destinations are opening up to the public.
 Lots of golfers have been itching to dust off their clubs and get out on the course.
 The question is, can you plan a golf holiday knowing that you will be as safe as possible?
 This guide will help you make the best choices for your group in the current environment.